shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 Faiss

 An efficient similarity search library.
-The faiss is not a necessary dependency for simcse package, if error pop-up, follow the trubleshooting instractions.
+The faiss is not a necessary dependency for simcse package, if error pop-up, follow the troubleshooting instructions.

 ## Script invocation

-python3 main.py --sentences path/to/sentences.json
+python3 main.py --sentences <path/to/sentences.json>

 ## Background of the Pretrained model